-Find out how ministry to women in prison may differ from ministry to men.
+Find out how ministry to women in prison differs from ministry to men.

-Discover why joining an already-established prison ministry team is a great way to get started volunteering.
+Discover why joining an established prison ministry team is a great way to get started volunteering.

-Prepare yourself spiritually and practically before stepping inside prison.
+Prepare yourself spiritually and practically before starting to teach inside prison.

-Explore the exciting challenges of bringing God’s Word to prisoners.
+Prepare for the exciting challenge of exploring God’s Word with prisoners.